Active Structure Learning of Bayesian Networks in an Observational Setting: Experiments

-In all of the experiments, we set $k=2$ and $\delta=0.05$ for both algorithms.
-For \algname, we also fixed $\epsilon_1 = 2^{-5}$.
-In each experiment, we fixed the input network to $\cB_d$ for $d \in \{6,\ldots,12\}$, and calculated a value for $\epsilon$ as follows: Since $\epsilon$ is not normalized by the number of variables $d$, we fixed the ratio $r:=d / \epsilon$ and calculated $\epsilon$ based on this ratio.
-We ran experiments with $r := 2^j$ for $j \in \{7,9,11,13,15\}$.
-Each experiment configuration was executed $10$ times, and we report the average and standard deviation of the results for each configuration.
-In all the experiments, both algorithms found an $\epsilon$-optimal structure.
-Moreover, for the naive algorithm, all repeated experiments use the same sample size, since this size is pre-calculated.
+To set the values of $\epsilon$ in each experiment in a comparable way, we adjusted this value by the number of network nodes, denoted by $d$, by fixing the ratio $r:=d / \epsilon$ and calculating $\epsilon$ based on this ratio.
+We ran experiments with $r := 2^j$ for a range of values of $j$.
+Each experiment configuration was ran $10$ times, and we report the average and standard deviation of the results.
+In all of the experiments, both the naive algorithm and \algname\ found an $\epsilon$-optimal structure.
+Note that for the naive algorithm, all repeated experiments use the same sample size, since this size is pre-calculated.

-Detailed results of the experiments are provided in \tabref{exp_results}.
+Detailed results of the synthetic and the benchmark experiments are provided in \tabref{exp_results} and \tabref{benchmark_results}, respectively.
 The ``sample ratio'' column calculates the average reduction in the number of samples when using \algname\ instead of the naive algorithm, where a number below $100\%$ indicates a reduction in the number of samples.
-The last column lists the percentage of families that were accepted early in each experiment. \fulltable \afterpage{ }
+The last column lists the percentage of families that were accepted early in each experiment. \fulltable

-It can be seen in \tabref{exp_results} that \algname\ obtains a greater reduction for larger values of $r$ (smaller values of $\epsilon$), and that this advantage increases with $d$.
-This is also depicted visually in \figref{changing_d}, which plots the sample sizes as a function of $d$ for three values of $r$.
-It can be seen that for $r=2^9$, there is no difference between the required sample sizes, while some difference is observed for $r=2^{13}$, and a large difference is observed for $r=2^{15}$.
-In the latter case, the dependence on $d$ is also apparent, showing that larger values of $d$ lead to a larger sample size reduction.
-In the most favorable configuration, when $r=2^{15}$, and $d=12$, \algname\ requires only 16\% of the number of samples required by the naive algorithm.
+It can be seen in both tables that \algname\ obtains a greater reduction for larger values of $r$ (smaller values of $\epsilon$).
+This is also depicted visually in \figref{changing_d}, which plots the sample sizes obtained by the algorithms for the synthetic networks as a function of $d$ for three values of $r$.
+It can be seen that for $r=2^{13}$, there is almost no difference between the required sample sizes, while some sample saving is observed for $r=2^{15}$, and a large saving is observed for $r=2^{19}$.
+For the two greater values of $r$, it is apparent that the advantage increases with $d$, showing that larger values of $d$ lead to a larger sample size reduction.
+In the most favorable configurations for both the synthetic and the benchmark networks, when $r=2^{19}$, and the largest tested value of $d$, \algname\ samples only 15\% and 6\%, respectively, of the number of samples required by the naive algorithm.